fostroll/junky/doc/README_DATASETS.md

              append=False)
 ```
 Converts tokenized **sentences** to the sequences of the lists of the indices
-corresponding to token's chars and adjust their format for
+corresponding to token's chars and adjusts their format for
 `torch.utils.data.Dataset`.
 If **skip_unk** is `True`, unknown chars will be
 skipped.
 If **keep_empty** is `False` (default), we'll remove tokens and
 sequences that have no data after converting.